11 Types of Play For Child Development

 As play is crucial for the growth and development of children, it is recommended that parents not stop their children from playing.
 In fact, parents should try and play with their kids whenever possible as it makes bonding easier.
 Always supervise young children when they play with toys to avoid any accidents.

 Ensure that your child has good opportunities to play and interact with kids of the same age by taking him to parks or playdates.
 This further helps him build social skills and teaches him to share.
-Select schools that focus on the overall development of the child and give equal importance to both play and academics.
+Select schools that focus on the child’s overall development and give equal importance to play and academics.